-CBE.80 MCOM (STRATEGIC HUMAN RESOURCE MANAGMENT) COURSEWORK (M34SMQ)
+CBE.80 MCOM (STRATEGIC HUMAN RESOURCE MANAGEMENT) COURSEWORK NQF LEVEL: 9 NUMBER OF CREDITS: 180

 The purpose of this qualification is to develop the applied competence of the student on an advanced (executive) level in the mastering, analysis, interpretation and understanding of performance, change and organisational development principles and methods.
-The qualification puts the student in a position to register as Personnel Practitioner with the South African Board of Personnel Practice.
+The qualification puts the student in a position to register as a Personnel Practitioner with the South African Board of Personnel Practice.
 It also equips the student to work as a Human Resource Manager or Organisational Development Specialist on an advanced level in organisations.
 The qualification will further enable students to work as consultants in their own businesses as well as in consulting business ventures.